leo9082/LayoutFormatter/README.md

 Search word `LayoutFormatter`: On Mac: `Preference -> Plugins -> Browse repositories`

-The plugin is distributed through the Plugin Manager in IntelliJ. https://plugins.jetbrains.com/plugin/8299

 Or you can download the jar file from [LayoutFormatter.jar](https://github.com/drakeet/LayoutFormatter/releases), then `Preferences -> Plugin -> Install plugin from disk...`